-SQL is one of the most important languages to know when working with data.
-We explore what SQL is, what it is used for and which jobs you could land if you learn SQL.
+SQL is one of the most important programming languages to know if you work with data.
+We explore what it is, what it’s used for and which jobs you could land if you learn SQL.

-Data is everywhere, from the price of items at your local supermarket to the personal data that social media collects when you browse.
-Our world is built on data, and SQL makes navigating this data far easier.
+Data is everywhere, from the price of items at your local supermarket to the personal data collected from your browsing habits.
+Our world is built on data, and SQL is a programming language that makes navigating this data much easier.

-In this post, as well as exploring what SQL is and what it can be used for, we are also going to look at how you can learn SQL, along with some SQL jobs that you could get into if you pick up the language.
-If you are interested in working in the data industry, SQL is something you’ll need to learn.
+Besides exploring SQL and its uses, we’re going to look at how you can learn the language and the types of jobs you could get into if you pick up SQL.
+For instance, if you’re interested in working in the data industry, SQL is pretty essential learning.

 What is SQL?

-As we discussed in our post about what different programming languages are used for, structured query language, or SQL for short, is a programming language that communicates with databases.
+As we discussed in our article about what different programming languages are used for, Structured Query Language, or SQL for short, is a programming language that communicates with databases.
 The intention of SQL (often pronounced sequel) is to store, retrieve, manage and manipulate data within a database management system.

-It uses sets of keywords to retrieve data from databases, these keywords are called statements.
-Let’s take a look at some of the statements available in SQL.
+It uses sets of keywords to retrieve data from databases, and these keywords are called statements.
+Later, we’ll take a look at some of the statements available in SQL.

-The INSERT statement allows you to add new information into the tables.
+The INSERT statement allows you to add new information to the tables.
 Similarly to the SELECT statement, you can choose multiple columns to input your data into.